Key takeaways:

 Step 1: Set short-term and long-term savings goals

-Once you've got a clear picture of your priorities, calculate the cost of each goal and a payment plan.
-What's a realistic pace for hitting that target?
-For instance, saving a $50,000 down payment within five years means putting aside $10,000 per year.
+Once you've got a clearer picture, calculate the cost of each goal and build a payment plan.
+For example, saving $30,000 for a new car within five years means putting aside $6,000 per year, or $500 monthly.

 Step 2: Budget like a boss